-This CPG will be updated every three years, unless the appearance of relevant scientific knowledge dictates that it should be done before that time, basically regarding those aspects or specific questions where the recommendations may be substantially modified.
+This CPG will be updated every three years, unless the appearance of relevant scientific knowledge dictates that it should be done before that time basically regarding them. gardin ... odified edge dictates that it should be done before that time, basically regarding those aspects or specific questions where the recommendations may be substantially modified.